k11n/konstellation/docs/guide/principals.md

 Konstellation is built as a layer on top of Kubernetes, and does not take away or hide any functionality from standard Kubernetes.
 You could continue to use standard tools like kubectl, and any resources that Kubernetes supports natively.

 You may also install any standard Kubernetes components to a Konstellation managed cluster.
-However, you should avoid installing other service meshes, or anything that uses sidecars to alter the networking stack.
+However, you should avoid installing other service meshes, or anything that uses sidecars to enhance routing.
 Konstellation already deploys Istio, and is tightly integrated with it.
 Other service meshes would interfere with this setup.

 ## Reproducibility and undo